On the instability and degeneracy of deep learning models: Main Results on Model Instability

 based on maximum and minimal model probabilities.
 In what follows, the main idea is that instability, and other negative model features, can be associated with a FOES model formulation for \(N\) random variables where the LREP \eqref{eq:elpr} is overly large relative to the sample size \(N\).
-That is, a sequence of FOES probability models \(P_{\boldsymbol \theta_N}\) results in specifying the distribution of observations \(\boldsymbol X=(X_1,\ldots,X_N)\) for each sample size \(N \geq 1\) and instability will generally occur among these models whenever the corresponding LREP \eqref{eq:elpr} grows faster than \(N\).
+That is, a sequence of FOES probability models \(P_{\ak{\thetaN}}\) results in specifying \ak{a} distribution of observations \(\boldsymbol X=(X_1,\ldots,X_N)\) for each sample size \(N \geq 1\) \ak{(dependent on the prescribed values for $\ak{\thetaN}$, $N \geq 1$)} and instability will generally occur among these models whenever the corresponding LREP \eqref{eq:elpr} grows faster than \(N\).
 This leads to the following definition.